 Full-time undergraduate students must successfully complete at least 12 units per semester.
-Full-time graduate and credential students must successfully complete at least 9 units per semester.
+Full-time graduate and credential students must successfully complete at least 9 units fall and spring semester and 6 units summer semester.
 Part-time students must successfully complete at least 75% of units attempted for each academic semester.
 Course grades of I,F,UF and W represent units attempted, but do not count towards the measure of units satisfactorily completed.

 Federal financial aid is limited to a maximum of 150% of the timeframe (units) it normally takes to gain the degree.
 For undergraduate students who entered the University as first-time freshmen, that means federal financial aid is limited to the equivalent of 12 full-time semesters.
 Graduate, credential, and transfer students have shorter Term Time limits at Dominican, depending on program length and the number of transfer units accepted at Dominican.
 Units completed at another institution(s) that are accepted toward the student's degree program must count as both attempted and completed units.

 For federal financial aid purposes, repeat courses are acceptable towards meeting the federal satisfactory GPA standards in a particular semester.
 However, students should be aware that units from all repeat courses will count toward the overall total when determining the federal Term Time limits.

 After the end of each semester, once the registrar has posted grades from the prior semester, the Financial Aid Office will review satisfactory academic progress.